nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 ### Expectations of the Night Intern:
 <ul>
-<li>Ensure complete preoperative preparations for all inpatients done in timely fashion.</li>
-  <li>Ensure complete preoperative preparations for first outpatient / elective case of the morning Mondays, Tuesdays, Thursdays and Fridays.
-Update (by copying and revising in a new note) the pre-operative checklist template.
-Prepare necessary consents for patients who will arrive the following day by opening iMed, completing the necessary fields, and “saving without signature.”
-This way the day intern is saved the time of making the consent.
-The patient for the first case will typically arrive between 5-6 am.
-Be sure to go down the hall to “The SACC” and pre-op “holding” to physically see if the first patient has arrived before check-out at 6 am.</li>
-  <li>Initial evaluation of consults.</li>
+  <li>Initial evaluation of new consults after 6pm.</li>
-  <li>Update the team list with any new day consults.
-Check all room numbers, and update the “sign-out” section based on check-out from the day intern.
-Print updated lists for all members of the team in the morning.</li>
-  <li>Complete post-operative checks (with notes) on all patients who have had surgery during the day.</li>
+    <li>Complete post-operative checks (with notes) on all patients who have come out of the operating room after 3pm.</li>
   <li>Avoid ordering daily labs on inpatients.</li>
   <li>Avoid writing OCL Update H&P until the patient is seen by you.</li>
 </ul>